dancastillo/nothrow/README.md

 ## Description

-A package to handle errors as a result and not throw errors
+A package to handle results.
+Success, errors or partial success as results and not throw errors

 ## Installation